factorhouse/kpow/secure-config/README.md

 ## Quick Start

-Kpow accepts all environment variables in either AES or OBF format.
+Kpow accepts all environment variables and certain sensitive file-based variables as AES encrypted or OBF (Jetty) obfuscated text.

 #### Shell Script with AES Variables